 Anton has 13 years' investment experience.
 He joined Coronation in 2008 as a property specialist and manager of the Coronation Property Equity Fund.
 He is a member of the absolute investments team with specific responsibility for listed property-related research.

-The listed property sector delivered a total return of 5.7% for the quarter, outperforming the All Bond Index's 3.7% but lagging the All Share Index’s 8.9% return.
-The correlation between bonds and listed property recovered somewhat from the prior quarter: the SA 10-year government bond yield decreased to 8.7% at end-September from 8.9% a quarter earlier, while the forward yield of the SA listed property sector saw a compression to 8.2% from 8.3% at the end of June.
-The historical yield of the SA Listed Property Index (SAPY) was unchanged at 6.2% from three months earlier.
-This saw a compression in the historical yield gap relative to bonds, ending the third quarter at 248 basis points (bps) from 269bps at end-June.
+The listed property sector delivered a total return of -2.2% for the quarter, ahead of the All Bond Index's (ALBI) -3.8% but behind the All Share Index' (ALSI) 4.5% return.
+The correlation between bonds and listed property returned somewhat as global risk-off sentiment dominated.
+The South African 10-year government bond yield increased to 9.0% at end-June from 8.2% a quarter earlier while the forward yield of the South African listed property sector saw an increase to 9.7% from 9.3% at the end of March.
+The historical yield of the bellwether index1 increased to 8.2% at the end of the quarter, from 7.5% three months earlier.
+This saw the historical yield gap relative to bonds widen to 79bps at the end of June from 70bps at end-March.

 Invests in quality listed property assets with the aim to produce high income yields and long-term capital growth.